Brightly coloured garden bean bag chair in orange patterned fabric contrasing with a black painted fence, green foliage, and bright red geums.

 • Tricia Guild - an established lover of colour, her videos and moodboards are great inspiration.

 • Rachael Jackson at Banyan Bridges – Rachael’s murals are just WOW.
-Not everyone can create the things she does, but she’ll get you thinking right out of that box.
+Not everyone can create the things she does, but she’ll get you thinking differently about colour, how to use it, and how to combine it.

 • Wil from John Lewisa new follow for me but his use of colour, especially in small spaces, is bold, and brilliant for ideas on how to break with tradition.